LibraryCarpentry/lc-marcedit/episodes/07-tasks-and-automation.md

 keypoints:
 - "MarcEdit tasks are a way to automate a series of functions."
-- "Tasks can consiste of any type of function offered in the MarcEditor tools"
+- "Tasks can consist of any type of function offered in the MarcEditor tools"
 ---

 # Tasks and Automation